cloudmesh-deprecated/deprecated-teefaa/doc/source/index.rst

                   |-- file1
                   `-- file2

-This stracture enables a simplified separation among concurrent developments, which allows people to work on multile projects and multiple versions in a simple fashion.
+This structure enables a simple separation and concurrent development.
+Hence, users can work on multile projects and multiple versions of teefaa.
 For example, while one person is developing EXAMPLE, another person can start developing EXAMPLE2.

 Support
 -------

-If you run into problems when using this framework, please use our help form at `https://portal.futuregrid.org/help <https://portal.futuregrid.org/help>`_.
+If you run into problems, please use our help form at `https://portal.futuregrid.org/help <https://portal.futuregrid.org/help>`_.

 Indices and tables